hashicorp/terraform-provider-tfe/website/docs/index.html.markdown

 - **Set the `TFE_TOKEN` environment variable:** The provider can read the `TFE_TOKEN` environment variable and the token stored there to authenticate.

+When configuring the input variable for either of these options, mark them as sensitive.

 -> **Note:** If you are using this provider in Terraform Cloud or Terraform Enterprise, you will need to use one of the two options above, even if you're using the `remote` backend with [remote operations](https://www.terraform.io/docs/backends/operations.html) and the